-- What we have perceived, and we have heard, we also report to you so you might also have fellowship with us; and also our fellowship is with the Father and His Son, Jesus the Anointed.
+- What we have perceived and we have heard, we also report to you so you might also have fellowship with us; and also our fellowship is with the Father and with His Son, Jesus the Anointed.

-- And we write these things so our joy might have been made complete.
+- And we write these things so our joy might be *made complete.